beacon-House/counselling-portal/docs/file-names.md

 - **Header**: Contains user profile, search, and navigation controls
 - **Sidebar**: Lists students with search and filtering capability
 - **Footer**: Standard footer with copyright and links
+- **AIChatPanel**: AI chat interface for querying student data across the system

 ### Student Management

 - **StudentView**: Main dashboard for a student with roadmap and notes
-- **StudentHeader**: Displays student information and context summary
+- **StudentHeader**: Displays student information and context summary with generation capability
 - **CreateStudent**: Form for adding new students to the system
 - **FloatingActionButton**: Contextual button for adding notes to specific portions of the roadmap